sarounds/w2anim/INSTALLATION.md

 the standard distribution of Strawberry Perl.
 For example, the Math::Trig and Imager modules are already installed.

-Finally, I found one error in the Strawberry Perl Tcl module.
-You will need to edit the file at:
+Finally, I found one error (which may no longer be present) in the Strawberry Perl Tcl module.
+You may need to edit the file at:
 ```
 C:\Perl\Strawberry\perl\site\lib\Tcl.pm
 ```